 Strikingly, many of those advocating an economic stimulus program, are ignoring the current health status of the population.
 Consumption should now be restricted, rather than stimulated, to help tackle the spread of the virus.
-Although this pandemic has led to a global health crisis, it is not a crisis of globalisation.
-This speaks against the strategy of re-nationalisation.
+Although this pandemic has led to a global health crisis, it is not a crisis of globalization.
+This speaks against the strategy of re-nationalization.

 This article was published in "Handelszeitung" on March 26.